 A closer examination of the production methods of common vegan foods and goods reveals some extremely unsustainable practices, however.
 The question, then, is: knowing the realities, how can earth-loving vegans adapt their diets and behaviour to become more planet friendly?

-The whopping demand for palm oil means that 30,000 square miles of Malaysian and Indonesian rain- and peat- forests has been razed (17,400 square miles in the last decade alone) and replaced mainly with monoculture oil palm.
-The elimination of all those trees leads to additional carbon dioxide in the atmosphere; but more significantly, the burning of felled peat forests releases carbon that’s been stored in the ground for centuries.
-One study suggests the razing of peat-lands releases 660 million tonnes of carbon dioxide a year, while the burning of them releases 1.5 billion tonnes(7).
+Specifically, the whopping demand for palm oil means that 30,000 square miles of Malaysian and Indonesian rain- and peat- forests has been razed (17,400 square miles in the last decade alone) and replaced mainly with monoculture oil palm.
+The elimination of all those trees leads to additional carbon dioxide in the atmosphere, of course.
+But more significantly, the burning of felled peat forests releases carbon that’s been stored in the ground for centuries.
+One study suggests the razing of peat-lands releases 660 million tonnes of carbon dioxide a year, while the burning of them releases 1.5 billion tonnes.
 Hello global warming!

-And if that’s not bad enough, Malaysia and Indonesia’s clear-cutting bonanzas have placed several creatures on the brink of extinction, including already gravely endangered Sumatran tigers and orang-utans.
+And if that’s not bad enough, Malaysia and Indonesia’s clear-cutting bonanzas have placed several creatures on the brink of extinction.
+These include the already gravely endangered Sumatran tigers and orang-utans.
 The number of wild Sumatran tigers is down to about 400, from a 1978 census of approximately 1000, while fewer than 7,000 Sumatran orang-utans remain in the wild.
 And there is absolutely no doubt that oil palm plantations signify the greatest threat to Sumatran orang-utans.
 In Tripa, on Aceh’s west coast, for example, they could be extinct in just a few years!

 Shockingly, some beauty brands that dare market themselves as ‘eco friendly’ contain loads of palm oil.
 These brands include Jason, Avalon, Origins and Aveda.
 The latter two are owned by one of the worst chemical offenders in the beauty world: Estee Lauder, whose La Mer, Clinique and other brands rank amongst the world’s least ethical.